 First, the Chapter 13 Trustee will review the list of real and personal property assets that you filed.
 He may inquire into how you valued these items and may ask for proof of ownership, valuation or verification of any debts against those assets.
-The value of your assets is part one of the math equation to determine how much of your unsecured debt MUST be repaid through the chapter 13 case.
-The more assets you own, the more likely you will have to repay your debt through chapter 13.
+The value of your assets is part one of the math equation to determine how much of your unsecured debt must be repaid through the Chapter 13 case.
+The more assets you own, the more likely it is that you will have to repay your debt through Chapter 13.

 List of Exemptions